cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # The CPace protocol {#protocol-section}

 CPace is a one round protocol between two parties, A and B. At invocation, A and B are provisioned with PRS,G and H.
-Parties will also be provisioned with OPTIONAL CI,sid,ADa (for A) and CI,sid,ADb (for B) which will default to the empty string b"" if not used.
+Parties will also be provisioned with CI,sid,ADa (for A) and CI,sid,ADb (for B) which will default to the empty string b"" if not used.
 A sends the public share Ya and optional associated data ADa to B.
 Likewise, B sends the public share Yb and optional associated data ADb to A.